 Hello, darling!
-Welcome to Diamonds in the Library.
 I’m glad you’re here.

-I also believe that jewelry should be sustainable and created using responsible practices whenever possible.
+I love all kinds of jewelry, from inexpensive costume pieces to cutting edge haute couture, both vintage treasures and cutting edge contemporary creations.
 I’m an enthusiastic supporter of diversity in the jewelry industry and I’m always interested in ways to support Black & BIPOC creators and showcase brands and stores who feature diverse models in their editorial photography.

-If it’s your first time here, you might want to check out some of my all-time hits, like How to take Great Jewelry Photos with your Phone, How to Pack Jewelry for a Move, my Treat Yo’Self series of jewelry under $300, or the time I tried on Marie Antoinette’s jewelry.
+If it’s your first time here, you might want to check out some of my all-time hits, like How to take Great Jewelry Photos with your Phone, How to Pack Jewelry for a Move, my series of jewelry under $300, or the time I tried on Marie Antoinette’s jewelry.

 Are you here for the Library side?
 My Index of Book Reviews is where you want to be.

-If you’d like to know more about Diamonds in the Library, please check out my press page.
+If you’d like to know more about Diamonds in the Library, please check out my Press page.
 If you’re interested in working together, telling me about your book, or showing me your jewelry, please find more information on that here.